-At around the same time, parents of children with intersex conditions or DSDs began to find each other and form support groups.
+At around the same time, parents of children with intersex conditions or differences of sex development began to find each other and form support groups.
 They realized that they, too, were not alone.
 They began to advocate for models of care that take the experiences and wisdom of children and their families into account.
 Parents’ groups have organized mostly around specific medical conditions, and have advocated for complete disclosure of medical information to parents, more research, more sensitive care of families (especially at the time of diagnosis), and more psychological and peer support for parents and affected children.
 These efforts have also started to impact standards of care and support for research.

 In response to the urging of parents, affected adults, and clinicians, new standards of care have recently been released by the Consortium on Disorders of Sex Development and the International Consensus Conference on Intersex.
 These standards are not binding, and no data has yet been gathered to show whether they are being widely used.
 However, they do signal progress.
 The new standards encourage doctors to give parents complete information about their child’s condition.
 Generally, parents are also no longer told to keep their child’s medical condition a secret from the child.
 Many doctors now recommend psychological support for families and children rather than secrecy and avoidance.
 However, many families still lack access to these support services.

 There continues to be a shortage of follow-up studies, and little is known about how current treatment models actually impact the lives of affected children.
-Parents of children with DSDs or intersex conditions find themselves in the difficult position of making medical decisions they never anticipated, in an area where medical opinions are sharply divided, and with little evidence to guide them.
+Parents of children with differences of sex development or intersex conditions find themselves in the difficult position of making medical decisions they never anticipated, in an area where medical opinions are sharply divided, and with little evidence to guide them.
 Furthermore, while some parents are comfortable with the information given to them by their children’s doctors, others report feeling pressured to make quick decisions without adequate information or support.

 Source: Advocates for Informed Choice